josephrexme/josephrex.me/_posts/2017-04-17-cohesion-against-coupling.md

 An example of data coupling is how we changed the use of a supposed `Socket` module to a parameter entry in the Chat module.
 The major reason why tightly coupled software is discouraged is that it increases [connascence][6] of system implementations i.e a change in one may lead to a ripple effect to have to change another.
 If the `Socket` module gets directly called in `Chat` module then the API for socket changes to use a `retrieve()` method instead of `retrieveWithNew()` we'd have to update the chat module too respectively.
 But now we have it such that our chat module is almost independent of changes from other modules.

-Abiding by the [law of demeter (LoD)][7] could have prevented that method change on the depenedent Socket module.
+Abiding by the [law of demeter (LoD)][7] would prevent the method change on the dependent Socket module.
 The law says:

 - Each unit should have only limited knowledge about other units: only units "closely" related to the current unit
 - Each unit should only talk to its friends; don't talk to strangers.
 - Only talk to your immediate friends

 Why speak with Socket who is a stranger? what is retrieveWithNew?
 I don't even know Socket enough to know it has a child named that.
-Socket is not my friend
+Socket is not my friend!

 [1]:https://en.wikipedia.org/wiki/Structured_analysis
 [2]:https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882